-Springs/wells may vary in their construction characteristics and in the geologic rock types in which they occur.
-The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to spring/wells.
+Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
+The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.